mdjolieca/findYourHat/README.md

 ## Project goals
 **Context:** In this project, you’ll be building an interactive terminal game.
 The scenario is that the player has lost their hat in a field full of holes, and they must navigate back to it without falling down one of the holes or stepping outside of the field.

 ## Technology
 Project is created with:
  - ES6 Javascript
+ - Node.js
+ Project can be run from terminal node ./main.js